Capturing RISC-V Instruction Traces with TracerV¶

 Building a Design with TracerV¶

 In all FireChip designs, TracerV is included by default.
-Other targets can enable it by attaching a TracerV Bridge to the RISC-V trace port of one-or-more cores.
+Other targets can enable it by attaching a TracerV Bridge to the RISC-V trace port of each core they wish to trace (there should be one bridge per core).
 By default, only the cycle number, instruction address, and valid bit are collected.

 Enabling Tracing at Runtime¶